Render Token price prediction: What’s next for RNDR?

 Founder of the Render Token

 The protocol was founded by Jules Urbach, CEO of OTOY, who is based in Los Angeles.
 Urbach is a serial entrepreneur.
-After indefinitely deferring a place at Harvard, he developed his first game, Hell Cab, at the tender age of 18.
+After indefinitely deferring a place at Harvard, he developed his first game, Hell Cab, at the age of 18.

 He subsequently founded Groove Alliance, which produced the first 3D game available on Shockwave.com.
 Urbach went on to found cloud rendering company OTOY, delivering high-quality graphics, and LightStage, which developed cutting-edge scanning technology.